 For customers with hire purchase or PCP agreements regulated by the Consumer Credit Act, ‘Voluntary Termination’ may be an option that you may wish to consider.
 If you would like more information on Voluntary Termination and eligibility, please visit our ‘Voluntary Termination ’ page.

 8. I’d like to settle / close my agreement, how do I do this?

 Please visit the customer toolkit section of our website for details on how to do this.

 9. I need to discuss another matter, how can I contact you?

 Please visit the Contact Us section of the customer toolkit on our website.

 You can find additional information on the FCA information page ‘Dealing with financial difficulties during the coronavirus pandemic‘ and the Money Advice Service “How to prioritise your debts” page.
-The Money Advice Service also have a “Money Navigator Tool” which can help you create an action plan based on your individual circumstances.
+Money Helper (previously known as the Money Advice Service) also have a “Money Navigator Tool” which can help you create an action plan based on your individual circumstances.